 In addition, do join my Art of Birding Wildlife and Nature photography challenge.
 Many of the successful contributors are doing the challenge, which is designed to upskill photographers for wildlife advocacy, and with outcomes like the calendar in mind.

-If you want to lay your hands on a calendar for yourself, your friends, and your family, pick them up at the Visitor Centre or check out the offer above.
+If you want to lay your hands on a calendar for yourself, your friends, and your family, pick them up at the Visitor Centre.

 Finally, such huge thanks to the contributors for 2021: